 This 90-minute webinar will explore effective strategies for encouraging sound financial decision-making by your members.
 Online registration is available here (opens new window).
 Participants will use this same link to log into the webinar.
 Registrants should allow pop-ups from this website.
 There is no charge.

 Vanessa Lowe, an economic development specialist with NCUA’s Office of Small Credit Union Initiatives, will host guest speakers Morgan Rogers, director of consumer affairs with NCUA’s Office of Consumer Protection, and Mark Lynch, senior program manager with the National Credit Union Foundation.
 Topics will include:

 - NCUA’s role in national financial education policy development,

-- Resources on NCUA’s MyCreditUnion.gov (opens new window) and Pocket Cents (opens new window) consumer websites,
+- Resources on NCUA’s MyCreditUnion.gov (opens new window) consumer website,

 - How experiential learning helps credit unions and members,

-- The National Credit Union Foundation’s Reality Fairs (opens new window), and
+- The National Credit Union Foundation’s Reality Fairs, and

 - Profiles from CUNA’s 2015 Desjardins Financial Education Awards.